Quick AnswerKey TakeawaysThe Coverage Phase…What We Do the Mom…The Myth Californi…Two Steps the Gene…FAQsSources

 What is California's rideshare insurance law?

-California Public Utilities Code § 5431, enforced by the CPUC, requires rideshare companies to carry $1 million in primary liability coverage during an active trip and $200,000 in contingent coverage when the driver's app is on but no passenger is in the vehicle.
-California was the first state to enact TNC insurance laws and has the highest coverage requirements in the US.
+California Public Utilities Code § 5431, enforced by the CPUC, requires rideshare companies to carry $1 million in primary liability coverage during an active trip and $200,000 in contingent coverage when the app is on with no passenger.
+California was the first state to enact TNC insurance laws and sets the highest coverage requirements in the US.

 How long do I have to file a rideshare accident claim in California?